basho/basho_docs/content/riak/kv/2.1.3/using/cluster-operations/logging.md

-If you'd like to enable debug logging on the current node, i.e. set the console log level to `debug`, you can do so without restarting the node by accessing the Erlang console directly using the `[[riak attach|riak Command Line#attach]]` command.
+If you'd like to enable debug logging on the current node, i.e. set the console log level to `debug`, you can do so without restarting the node by accessing the Erlang console directly using the [`riak attach`](/riak/kv/2.1.3/using/admin/riak-cli/#attach) command.
 Once you run this command and drop into the console, enter the following:

 ```erlang
 lager:set_loglevel(lager_file_backend, "/var/log/riak/console.log", debug).